10 of the Most Intriguing Health Benefits of Kombucha

 While some of these ideas are promising and are being researched, others are utter nonsense.
 Only time will tell the true health benefits of kombucha.

-Kombucha has gained popularity in recent years due in no small part to the hipster community but was originally used as medicine in Ancient China.
-This sour-tasting fermented tea is rumored to offer many health benefits, only a few of which have a chance of being true.
+Kombucha has gained popularity in recent years due in no small part to the hipster community.
+It was originally used as medicine in Ancient China.
+This sour-tasting fermented tea is rumored to offer many health benefits.
+Not all of which have a chance of being true.

-Like most fermented beverages of a similar nature (beer, cider), kombucha can be made either alcoholic or non-alcoholic and can be made relatively easily in your home with a little research.
+Like most fermented beverages of a similar nature (beer, cider), kombucha can be made either alcoholic or non-alcoholic.
+It can be made relatively easily in your home with a little research.

 While very few of the rumored health benefits of kombucha are proven true, it is still a delicious beverage that is gluten-free and doesn’t necessarily have to be alcoholic, so it can be enjoyed by most everyone.